marcopolo4k/vim-gbufs/README.md

-# gbufs.vim

-SOMEWHAT EXPERIMENTAL, SOMEWHAT JUST SHOWING WHEN TO USE CDO, CFDO, BUFDO.

----

 # Description

 Shortcuts to "**grep** all open **buffers**" (open files), and **search & replace** on the results or the open files themselves.